ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 Vertical line, Horiz line
     When activated, causes the position of the cursor to be marked with a vertical line and/or a horizontal line extending to the edges of the 3270 window (also known as a “crosshair cursor”).

-To add or remove a style, see “Customize display style”, page 280)
+To add or remove a style, see “Customize display style” <#_V456UG_280)

-Administrators can add some new customs style as describe in the section “How to customize display style”, page 280
+Administrators can add some new customs style as describe in the section “How to customize display style” <#_V456UG_280

 Display Style
     Allows a choice of color schemes by selection of CSS style sheet.
 Possible values are :